Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - profile name that created it along with it's avatar.
 - if the current user is the profile owner it will show a button with edit profile and update password options.
-- if the current user is not the pofile owner it will show a button to follow or unfollow the profile.
-This will update the profile state accross the profiles, sidebar and article page immediatly.
+- if the current user is not the profile owner it will show a button to follow or unfollow the profile.
+This will update the profile state across the profiles, sidebar and article page immediately.

 <details>
       <summary style="font-weight:bold">Header Screenshot</summary>